 SEASONAL DÉCOR: All holiday decorations including lights, figurines and ornamental displays must be removed within 30 days of the observance of the holiday.

-RIGHT OF ENTRY: Pursuant to RCW 59.20.130(7), Management shall have the right to enter any lot within the community at any reasonable time for maintenance of utilities and to insure compliance with applicable codes, statutes, ordinances, administrative rules, and the rental agreement and rules of the community.
+RIGHT OF ENTRY: Pursuant to RCW 59.20.130(7), Management shall have the right to enter any lot within the community at any reasonable time for maintenance of utilities and to ensure compliance with applicable codes, statutes, ordinances, administrative rules, and the rental agreement and rules of the community.

 15. SALE OF HOME